dino-/xmonad-xmobar-conf/README.md

 Get the source with `stack unpack` or from GitHub and then build with:

-    $ stack install --flag xmobar:with_datezone --flag xmobar:with_xft --flag xmobar:with_xpm xmobar
+    $ stack install --flag xmobar:with_datezone --flag xmobar:with_inotify --flag xmobar:with_xft --flag xmobar:with_xpm xmobar

 ## Contact